 - Will my roof be strong enough for the increased wind and snow loads or will I need a structural upgrade?

-- Are you familiar with local permitting requirements?
+- Are you familiar with local permitting and municipal utility requirements?

 - Will it be possible to monitor the output of my panels?

 - What warranties are included with the panels and inverters you offer?
 What warranties do you offer on the installation itself?

 - What are my options if I would like to add batteries to my system in the future?

 - Make sure your solar provider has experience interconnecting with your utility.

 - Verify that your solar provider holds a license with the state of Utah.
 (You can request their license number: verify his/her license here